nasa/fprime/docs/UsersGuide/dev/cookiecutter.md

 to the settings.ini file in your F' deployment.

-For example, to import Sterling Pete's template from Gerogia Tech, use the following line:
+For example, to import Sterling Pete's template from Georgia Tech, use the following line:

 ```
 component_cookiecutter: gh:SterlingPeet/cookiecutter-fprime-component